yahoo/elide-doc/pages/guide/v6/09-clientapis.md

 4. Filtering, sorting, and pagination share common languages and expressions.
 5. Text and numeric representation of complex attributes is common.
 6. API versioning works in the same manner.
+7. Custom error responses have the same configuration mechanism.

 ### API Versioning